jooohyunpark/itp-wou-fall-2022/Note.md

 }
 ```

-:warning: Event bus is easy to use but it has a critical downside–it's hard to manage and keep track of events when project grows.
-I recommend to use it in frugality only for your personal sites or experiments.
+:warning: Event bus is easy to use but it has a critical downside–it's hard to manage and keep track of when the project grows.
+I recommend using it in frugality only for your personal sites or experiments.
 For production-level app, it is a best practice to use the [vuex](https://vuex.vuejs.org/)/[store](https://nuxtjs.org/docs/directory-structure/store/) so that all components are consuming state from one source of truth.